digitallinguistics/API/README.md

 - Do not display private metadata
 - Do not display personal information (except for public metadata)
 - Could possibly be plagiarized or copied without permission (as with any publication)

+### Concurrency
+*Concurrency* refers to how a database deals with simultaneous operations, i.e. if you and another person both make updates to the same resource.
+The DLx API supports *optimistic concurrency*, providing you with a way to easily check whether you have the most up-to-date version of a resource before making changes to it, and to avoid having to retrieve the same resource multiple times.
+Details on how to use optimistic concurrency with the REST API and Web Socket API are below.

+**Note:** The DLx API does not use the `dateModified` field for concurrency, and does not update this field automatically.
+Your application is free to change the `dateModified` field as appropriate.

 ## II.
 App Registration
 Before your app can interact programmatically with the DLx database API, you must register your application.
 Once registered, you will be provided with a client ID and a client secret which you can use to authenticate your app with the API service.
 It is important to keep both of these confidential, so that others cannot access DLx resources using your credentials.